MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-how-it-works.md

 During the import phase, the key is provided to SharePoint SAS.
 Only Azure and SharePoint are interacting to fetch and migrate the data to the destination.
 This process is a timer job-based but does not prevent other jobs from being queued up.
 A report is created in the working folder, and live updates are made during the import.

-After the migration job completes, reports are generated for the user and can be downloaded.
-Report files are cleared when the user deletes the tasks.
+After the migration job completes, reports are generated and can be downloaded.
+Report files are cleared when you delete the tasks.

 **Sessions**